sreedeepEK/database-chatbot/README.md

 ### Chat with SQL Database

-"Chat with SQL Database" is a Streamlit application that allows users to interact with a MySQL database using natural language queries.
+"SQL ChatBot" is a Streamlit application that allows users to interact with a MySQL database using natural language queries.
 It uses Large Language Model to convert user questions into SQL queries and provide responses in natural language.

 ![](https://github.com/sreedeepEK/SQLChatBot/blob/main/example.png)